yoctoalex/f5-isc-lab/README.rst

 1. Getting started with the Lab Environment
 ************************************************************************

-`a)` In your email, accept the invite that was sent you for this lab.
+`a)` Accept the invite in the email from F5 Cloud Services that was sent you for this lab.
 Note the unique ID for the Organization (ISC-Lab-$$$) that you were asked to join, where $$$ will be your own personalized ISC Lab Organization ID (Org ID).
 Take note of this Org ID, you will need it later.

 .. figure:: _figures/invite.png